 Doctoral programs are costly, but a worthwhile investment nonetheless.
-Prices for each DNS program will be different depending on the school, university, online agency or higher education institution that you want to enroll in.
-Moreover, this type of certification is much more financially challenging to earn, because you will also need to cover all of the expenses when you are unable to work because you are too busy studying or you have to attend various classes or examinations.
+Prices for each DNS program will diff depending on the school, university, online agency or higher education institution in which you want to enroll.
+This type of certification is much more financially challenging to earn, because you will need to cover all of the expenses when you are unable to work because you are too busy studying or must attend various classes or examinations.

 Is the DNS program accredited?

 The short answer is yes.
-The long answer is that it is more complicated than that.
+The long answer is that it is more complicated.
 There are only specific official organizations that accredit DNS programs.
 Make sure that your program is approved by the State Board of Nursing.
-Also please note that both The Accreditation Commission For Education in Nursing (ACEN) and The Commission on Collegiate Nursing Education (CCNE) do not provide any form of accreditation for research doctorates.
+Also, please note that both The Accreditation Commission For Education in Nursing (ACEN) and The Commission on Collegiate Nursing Education (CCNE) do not provide any form of accreditation for research doctorates.
 They only authorize clinical doctorates like the DNP program.
 This means that your DNS track will not be accredited by these two institutions.
 You might need to look for accreditation from a non-industry-specific organization.
-If that is the case, then look through the list of approved institutions at The Council for Higher Education, the leading national establishment for accreditation.
+If thus is the case, look through the list of approved institutions at The Council for Higher Education, the leading national establishment for accreditation.
 There are no additional exams required to work with this degree once you finish your studies.

 Where can you work with a Doctor of Nursing Science?

 A DNS will allow you to work in advanced management, research, leadership and executive positions within healthcare organizations.
-Most DNS holders usually choose high-end jobs as researchers, scholars or nurse scientists, dedicating their careers to making transformative discoveries and further developing the medical and scientific literature.
-Many also accept governmental positions or academic opportunities.
-For instance, the most sought-after and privileged university teachers are those who own a doctoral degree.
-So you will have no issue finding a job as a mentor within a medical facility or as a teacher within a renowned faculty.
+Most DNS holders choose high-end jobs as researchers, scholars or nurse scientists, dedicating their careers to making transformative discoveries and further developing the medical and scientific literature.
+Many accept governmental positions or academic opportunities.
+For instance, the most sought-after and privileged university teachers are those with a doctoral degree.
+You will have no issue finding a job as a mentor within a medical facility or as a teacher within a renowned faculty.
 You will work both for state and federal agencies and practice, lead or provide mentorship in hospitals, schools, private organizations or research facilities.